Getting the Best Flavor Out of Your Meat: Dry-Aged vs. Wet-Aged Beef

 You've probably heard the term "dry-aged" beef before, but how is beef aged?
-Dry-aged meat and wet-aged meat are both delicious cuts of steak, but they have very different flavor profiles.
-To help you get the best flavor out of your meat, we will explore Dry-Aged vs. Wet-Aged Beef.
-It helps to understand how these two processes affect your experience with each type of steak, so you get the best value for your money.
+Dry-aged and wet-aged meat are both delicious cuts of steak, but they have very different flavor profiles.
+We will explore Dry-Aged vs. Wet-Aged Beef to help you get the best flavor out of your meat.
+Understanding how these two processes affect your experience with each type of steak enables you to get the best value for your money.

-We’re going to break down what makes wet-aged and dry-aged beef different so that next time you purchase a pricey cut of meat from your favorite butcher or specialty food market, you’ll have all the information necessary to make an informed decision about which product is best for your needs.
+We will break down what makes wet-aged and dry-aged beef different so that next time you purchase a pricey cut from your favorite butcher or specialty food market, you'll have all the information necessary to decide which product is best for your needs.

 Getting the Best Flavor Out of Your Meat: The Aging Process

-The aging process has been around for thousands of years, long before technology brought refrigeration and other practices that make it more accessible.
-In both dry and wet aging processes, the natural enzymes break down the tissue, naturally tenderizing the beef over time.
+The aging process has existed for thousands of years, long before technology brought refrigeration and other practices that made it more accessible.
+In both dry and wet aging processes, natural enzymes break down the tissue, naturally tenderizing the beef over time.

 Getting the Best Flavor Out of Your Meat: Dry-Aging

-Superior quality beef is made even better by the process of dry-aging, which has been practiced for thousands of years.
-It was a primary method to age meat until relatively recently and derived from hanging whole sides of beef or primal cuts in the open air just above freezing for several weeks.
+Superior-quality beef is made even better by dry-aging, which has been practiced for thousands of years.
+Dry aging was a primary method of aging meat until relatively recently and derived from hanging whole sides of beef or primal cuts in the open air just above freezing for several weeks.

-As the days pass, the meat is slowly dehydrated while the enzymes work on the muscle tissues.
+The meat is slowly dehydrated as the days pass while the enzymes work on the muscle tissues.
 The resulting beef is tender and intense but smaller due to the loss of moisture and shrinkage of the aging process.
 Since the volume of meat is decreased over thirty or more days, dry-aged beef is much more expensive per pound.
 The flavor and essence of the flesh are more concentrated in physical volume and flavor.

 Getting the Best Flavor Out of Your Meat: Wet-Aging